bulatka/smily/README.md

 # smily
-Language greatly inspired by Brainfuck
+Language greatly inspired by Brainfuck and designed just for fun! ;)

 Language rules:
 - @see org.bulatnig.smily.Command for list of available commands